-We are committed to the highest possible standards of openness, honesty and accountability and we will not tolerate malpractice or wrongdoing.
-We have a zero tolerance approach towards fraud and corruption and this commitment is set out in the GMCA’s Anti-Fraud and Corruption Policy documents.
+Greater Manchester Combined Authority (GMCA) is committed to the highest possible standards of openness, honesty and accountability and we will not tolerate malpractice or wrongdoing.
+We have a zero tolerance approach towards fraud and corruption and this commitment is set out in our Anti-Fraud and Corruption Policy documents.

-We encourage everyone to feel confident in raising any serious concerns they have about suspected illegal or illegitimate practices within the GMCA or any other concerns they have over any aspect of the GMCA’s operations or its conduct.
+We encourage everyone to feel confident in raising any serious concerns they have about suspected illegal or illegitimate practices within the GMCA or any other concerns they have over any aspect of its operations or the conduct of its employees.

-Our whistleblowing policy (for Fire, Police, Greater Manchester Local Enterprise Partnership and GMCA) provide the protection for individuals who make such disclosures and explains how these will be investigated.
+Our whistleblowing policy which covers Greater Manchester Combined Authority, Greater Manchester Fire and Rescue Service and GM Local Enterprise Partnership provides the protection for individuals who make such disclosures and explains how these will be investigated.

 It helps with any investigation if you provide contact details in order that we may clarify information and where necessary ask you to provide evidence to support the investigation.
 Any concerns raised anonymously will be considered depending on the creditability of the information provided.

 All concerns will be looked at but not all will warrant a full investigation; it may be that some matters can be resolved informally.
 All concerns raised will be handled sensitively, in confidence and without the fear of victimisation, discrimination or harassment.